Subversion: Definition

 "Subversive Political Action — A planned series of activities designed to accomplish political objectives by influencing, dominating, or displacing individuals or groups who are so placed as to affect the decisions and actions of another government."

 Subversion — "A destructive, aggressive activity aimed to destroy the country, nation, or geographical area of your enemy... [by demoralizing the cultural values and changing the population's perception of reality].

 Subversion — Roger Trinquier defined subversion as a term that could be lumped together under the name modern warfare, "as being interlocking systems of actions, political, economic, psychological and military that aims at the overthrow of established authority in a country."

+Subversion — Jill Kastner and William Wohlforth define foreign subversion as the "hostile meddling in a rival’s domestic politics, against the wishes of the existing regime, in order to weaken it or change its foreign policy."

+Subversion "Drawing on intelligence studies, I define it by its indirect and secret mechanism of exploitation and manipulation that allows projecting power and shifting its balance short of war.
+This mechanism distinguishes subversion from warfare and diplomacy, the classic instruments of power in international relations.
+In war, states use force to compel an enemy to one’s will.
+Diplomacy in turn relies on persuasion, threats, and bargaining to get an adversary to do what one wants.
+These activities happen on the front stage of world politics.
+Subversion, on the other hand, is a menace that spreads in the shadows, belonging to the world of covert operations.
+Like a virus infecting the cells of its host, it secretly infiltrates an adversary’s society and institutions, manipulating, weakening, and disintegrating them from within.
+If successful, it subdues an adversary before the latter even realizes it is under threat..

 Conceptual understanding

 Defining and understanding subversion means identifying entities, structures, and things that can be subverted.
 Furthermore, it may help to identify practices and tools that are not subversive.
 Institutions and morals can be subverted, but ideology on the other hand cannot.
 The fall of a government or the creation of a new government as a result of an external war is not subversion.
 Espionage does not count as subversion because it is not an action that leads directly to an overthrow of a government.
 Information gathered from espionage may be used to plan and carry out subversive activities.

 To gain an understanding of what is considered to be subversive requires understanding the intent of those taking action.
 This makes defining and identifying subversion a difficult process.
 As Laurence Beilenson points out, "To criticize a government in an effort to reform it or to change its policies is not subversion, even though such criticism may contribute to overthrow.
 But criticism intended to help a projected overthrow becomes subversive without regard to whether it is right or wrong."